10-1-pursuit/lab-researching-external-apis/AL-lab-researching-external-apis/README.md

 What file do you need to store an API key safely?

-> The filename is typically ...
+> The filename is typically  .env meaning enviornmental variable

 Why do you want to place that file within the `.gitignore` file?

-> Your answer here...
+> You don't want others having access to this information so you would typically store it in a .gitignore - thus keeping the information secure online but still accessible on your local environment.